Arevy/ShopX-Admin-Portal/README.md

 ## Data Integration Details

 - **GraphQL Client**: `ApiService` centralises authentication headers, error formatting, and post-processing logic.
 Operations are defined as `QueryFactory` instances for reuse on both server and client components.
+- **User context aggregate**: Support-desk flows call `customerSupport.userContext` to hydrate carts, wishlists, addresses, and identity in a single round trip, mirroring the shopper-facing `getUserContext` query.
 - **Error Handling**: Stores capture GraphQL/API errors and expose user-friendly messages displayed through toast notifications or inline alerts.
 - **CMS Editor**: Uses `react-quill` in a client component; content is persisted through the customer support namespace in the backend GraphQL schema.
 Redis caching is invalidated automatically after publish/delete mutations.
 - **Session Handling**: The skeleton ships without auth.
 To integrate JWT-based access, invoke `rootContext.apiService.setAuthToken(token)` once you have a token from your identity provider.